Persistent Volume Options for K8s Storage

 - Snapshot functionality, allowing for use of standard backup/DR solutions like velero

 - Some workloads will take a performance hit due to the fully distributed architecture, but OpenEBS is still significantly faster than NFS, particularly for latency-sensitive apps like databases

-- Applications with strict recovery point objectives (RPO) and moderate recovery time objective (RTO) requirements
+- Applications with strict RPO and moderate RTO requirements

 - Databases that do not require the absolute highest performance